diones-c/take-home-assignment/README.md

 <img src="/assets/kalshi_logo_round.svg" height="100" alt="Kalshi" />
 </p>

+Kalshi is a regulated exchange & prediction market where you can trade on the outcome of real-world events.
+We are now developing a new feature at our app to help people to keep track of their financial situation.

 ## Setup
 1. We use [fvm](https://fvm.app/) for managing the flutter version within the project.
 Still using the terminal, navigate to the newly added **project** folder and install the tools dependencies by running the following commands: